OOPSpam/blog/_posts/2023-05-22-spam-protection-for-forminator.md

 ## reCAPTCHA and hCaptcha

 Forminator also supports both [reCaptcha and hCaptcha](https://wpmudev.com/docs/wpmu-dev-plugins/forminator/#captcha-field).
-For those who have never heard of these options, both reCAPTCHA and hCaptcha are spam protection solutions. reCaptcha, by Google, verifies users with challenges.
+For those who have never heard of these options, both reCAPTCHA and hCaptcha are spam protection solutions. reCAPTCHA, by Google, verifies users with challenges.
 It has visible and invisible modes but raises privacy concerns. hCaptcha is a privacy-friendly alternative.
 It supports both challenge and invisible modes.

 It is available as a field in your forms.
 Edit your forms and click on __Insert Fields__ and choose __Captcha__.
 On the presented screen, you will be able to select reCAPTCHA or hCaptcha.
 Here, you can also select what type of reCAPTCHA you want on your website.